-If you go shopping for a TV set, the different characteristics of each screen are bound to give you a headache.
+If you go shopping for a TV set, each screen's different characteristics are bound to give you a headache.
 Each screen has some mysterious numbers describing it, and to top it off, some have these enigmatic "4K" or "Ultra HD" properties that don't mean anything to you.
-All of these terms are just measures of the screen resolution - number of pixels on the TV screen.
+All of these terms are just measures of the screen resolution – the number of pixels on the TV screen.

 A pixel is the smallest "dot" that can be accurately displayed on the screen.
-If you look really closely at your TV, you will discover that the lines are a bit jagged, because they consist of tiny squares.
-The size of pixels is determined by the screen resolution.
+If you look really closely at your TV, you will discover that the lines are a bit jagged because they consist of tiny squares.
+The screen resolution determines the size of the pixels.

 1/60 degree.
 That means that for each degree of our vision, there should be 60 pixels on the screen.
 If the resolution is lower and there are less than 60 pixels, we will say that the quality is not that great.
 On the other hand, if there are substantially more than 60 pixels per 1 degree, we won't notice it and appreciate the screen's high quality.

 How many pixels are there on a screen, then?
 We need to take into account the number of pixels along the horizontal edge of a screen.
 For different resolutions, this number is equal to:

 - 720p – 1280 pixels